 HIV (Human Immunodeficiency Virus) causes an acquired immune deficiency and has different latency periods from individual to individual.
-Immune deficiency depends primarily on the advancement of the destruction of CD-4 Helper T cells.
+Immune deficiency depends primarily on the progressive destruction of CD-4 Helper T cells.

 Acquired Immune Deficiency Syndrome (AIDS) describes the late stages of HIV infection and is characterized by opportunistic diseases (AIDS defining diseases).
 To date there is no causal therapy for the disease.

 The antiretroviral therapy HAART was presented at the world AIDS congress in Vancouver in 1996, 15 years after the first report about AIDS in the “Morbidity and Mortality Weekly Report”.
 Due to further development and increased availability of the treatment, the worldwide morbidity rate was able to be massively reduced.
 There were 1.5 million deaths due to the disease in 2013, whereas in the middle of the previous decade, that figure was still 2.2 million.

 According to UNAIDS, the last major wave of infection in the USA occurred in the 1980s.
 Large scale campaigns promoting “Safer Sex” helped to reduce the number of new cases by 1990.
 An estimate in 2010 suggested there were 33 million infected people worldwide, and 2.6 million new cases each year (UNAIDS).